Registered home ownership savings plan: 1 January 1983 (Quebec)

 On 1 January 1983 Quebec abolished the tax-savings advantages of RHOSPs.
 Funds accumulated in existing plans could however still be received tax-free if used for a down payment on an owner-occupied dwelling or eligible home furnitures (for the latter the funds must be used prior to 1 January 1984).

+Throughout the 1990s, measures are announced to incentive RHOSP holders to withdraw their remaining funds: